Security Architect

 LLM Tokens, Context Windows, and the Attack Surface

-Understand how large language models process text through tokenization, manage context windows, and where these mechanics create exploitable attack surface for red teamers.
+How LLMs process text through tokenization, manage context windows, and where these mechanics create exploitable attack surface for red teamers.

 Container Escape: Namespace and Privilege Breakouts

-Exploit four container escape techniques — privileged mounts, Docker socket abuse, namespace escapes, and cgroup release_agent — then harden against each one.
+Exploit four container escape techniques, privileged mounts, Docker socket abuse, namespace escapes, and cgroup release_agent, then harden against each one.

 Training a ROP Gadget Classifier with XGBoost